With a multi-platinum selling vast genre discography that spans decades, the legendary Jody Watley is still a musical force to be reckoned with today.

 Jody Watley: My music matters because it’s strong and joyful.

-For more information on Jody Watley check out her website.
+For more information on Jody Watley and other inspirational African American artists, visit our website.